Conditions

 Keep in mind, though, that these tests can only tell you if your Goldendoodle is at a higher risk for these genetic conditions.
 It doesn’t mean that they will actually develop the disease.
 Still, knowing that your pup is at risk can help you and your veterinarian keep a close eye on early symptoms.

-Fetch Pet Insurance says of its insured Goldendoodles that hip dysplasia, thyroid disorders, and allergies are common illnesses they cover.
-As reported by Fetch, the range of average costs for these health problems are:
+Fetch Pet Insurance states that, for its insured Goldendoodles, hip dysplasia, thyroid disorders, and allergies are common conditions it covers.
+As reported by Fetch, the range of average costs for these health problems is:

 • Hip dysplasia: $3,158-$3,899